 These Workshops in Plasma Processing of Materials and Introduction to Thin Film Analysis and Plasma Diagnostic Techniques – Advanced were held in Eindhoven at the Eindhoven University of Technology (TU/e).

-The 3rd RAPID Workshop in Plasma-Surface Interaction Modeling will be at the Tyndall National Institute, Lee Maltings, Cork, Ireland, from 4th-6th March 2015.
+The 3rd RAPID Workshop in Plasma-Surface Interaction Modeling at the Tyndall National Institute, Lee Maltings, Cork, Ireland was held from 4th-6th March 2015.

 The RAPID fellows are very busy with their secondments.
 Shaojun Xu, University of Manchester, visited Simon Hübner and Gert Willems at the Ruhr-University Bochum.
 Antonin Berthelot, University of Antwerp, was at the Eindhoven University of Technology to work together with Claire Douat.
 Beata Hergelova, Fraunhofer IST, and Claire Douat, Eindhoven University of Technology, also visited the Ruhr-University Bochum.
 (These are just a few examples of the RAPID secondments.)

 The Workshop on Basics of Plasma Modeling and Simulation and Basics of Plasma Diagnostic Techniques was held in Antwerp and in Bochum.

 2nd-4th of June 2014 Basics of Plasma Modeling and Simulation, Antwerp